serawu/serawu/README.md

 - 🌱 I’m currently learning Custom Browser Automation and Golf
 - 🧩 Outside of work, I like to solo travel
 - 💞️ I’m looking to collaborate on anything FastAPI
-- 📫 How to reach me serawu@deloitte.com
+- 📫 Reach me @ serawu@deloitte.com

 <!---
 serawu/serawu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.